 Bohnett and Rosenfield Fellowships

-This is a $30,000 fellowship.
+These are full-year, $30,000 fellowship programs.
 Application process opens in January 2014.
-Application: two-page letter of interest, including experience and educational background, and resume, due February 21, 2014.
+Application: two-page letter of interest, including relevant experience, educational background, and resume, due February 28, 2014.
 Final candidate interviews in March, date to be determined.
-Information sessions tentatively scheduled for January 22 and 23, at noon in Faculty Lounge Room 5391.
+Information sessions will be held at noon on January 29 (Room 2355) and 30 (Room 2343).
 Contact VC Powe at firstname.lastname@example.org for more information.

 The David Bohnett Fellowship Program

 The Los Angeles City Mayor’s Fellowship Program at the UCLA Luskin School of Public Affairs – known as the The David Bohnett Fellowship Program – offers hands-on working experience in the Office of the Mayor of the City of Los Angeles to exceptionally promising Luskin graduate students.
 This competitive program selects outstanding students to collaborate with UCLA faculty and senior executives in the Mayor’s office, transforming scholarship into real-world experience at the heart of one of the most diverse cities in the world.
 This one-year fellowship is made possible by the generous support of the David Bohnett Foundation.
 For more information, please click here.

 The Ann C. Rosenfield Public Affairs Fellowship Program